skmartinelli/Lego-Minifig-Webscraper/readme.md

 # Minifig Scraper

-This Python script is designed to scrape minifigure images from the Brickset website for various years and pages.
+This Python script is designed to scrape all minifigure images from the Brickset website for various years and pages.
 It utilizes concurrent programming to enhance efficiency.
+It is working as of October 9,2023, and the output will contain roughly 14,000 100kb images of minifigures, and a map.txt mapping the image filename to the full name of the lego minifigure.

 ## How to Use